UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

 ```
 TS=
   ("migrant$" OR "immigrant$" OR "immigration" OR "emigration"
-  OR "human migration" OR "migration background$" OR "migration intention$" OR "worker migration" OR "migrant worker$" OR "labor migration"
+  OR "human migration" OR "migration background$" OR "migration intention$" OR "worker migration" OR "labor migration"
+  OR  ("migration"
+      AND   ("asylum" OR "trafficking" OR "displacement"
+            OR "rural" OR "urban"
+            OR "minorities"
+            )
+      )
   OR "refugee$" OR "displaced person$" OR "displaced people" OR "stateless person$" OR "stateless people"
   OR "returnee$"
   OR "asylum seeker$" OR "people seeking asylum"